cheongjiyiu/mimosa/README.md

 This will generate two packages, a `mimosa-dump.sql` database dump to run in a MySQL server of your choice, and an `application.properties` file that you can use to configure your Mimosa settings.

-Once configuration is complete, you can start Mimosa by running the following command:java -jar mimosa-core.jar
+Once configuration is complete, you can start Mimosa by running the following command: `java -jar mimosa-core.jar`

 Access the web application by typing the url http://localhost in your preferred browser.